-- 127. It is very crucial for ARAP/RAP implementation that the environmental and social documents, including ESMF, RPF, etc. are disclosed to the public through social media, websites, posters in makhalla and hokimiyats. - 128.
-The main purpose of the meetings on June 24-28 in the 9 makhallas covered by the project was to introduce the information to explain the main statement of WB's safeguards policies in connection with RIDP (Annex 1). - 129.
+- 129. This is very crucial for RAP implementation that the Resettlement Policy documents including ESMF, RPF, ARAP/RAP (in case there will be any type of Involuntary resettlement), displacement announcement in regard to the relocation of residence/business structures are subject to disclosure to the public through social media, websites, posters in makhalla and hokimiyats. - 130.
+The main purpose of the meetings on June 24-28 in the 9 makhallas covered by the project was to introduce the information to explain the main statement of WB's safeguards policies in connection with RIDP (Annex 1). - 131.
 The objectives of these public consultations were: to inform the public and stakeholders about the objectives and project developments and the expected of environmental and social impacts; to collect information and data from the public and/or the communities that will be affected by the project; and to ensure participation of the public and local communities in a process and support for the project.
 The consultants explained about album influx, restrictions of forced and child labor in this project.
-The minutes of the consultation meetings can be found in Annex 1 and the minutes of RPF disclosure meetings Annex 4. - 130.
-After completing the technical design public consultation meetings with all stakeholders will be carried out in the field for the dissemination of information regarding the rehabilitation process and entitlement framework for making the ARAP/RAP preparation and implementation process transparent.
-Several documents of RPF, ARAP/RAP and the R&R policy in Uzbek and Russian languages must be introduced to public.
-The documents available in the public domain will include Entitlement Matrix and ARAP/RAP (summary in local language) and the list of eligible PAPs for various R&R benefits.
+The minutes of the consultation meetings can be found in Annex 1 and the minutes of RPF disclosure meetings Annex 4.

+After completing the technical design public consultation meetings with all stakeholders will be carried out in the field for the dissemination of information regarding the rehabilitation process and entitlement framework for making the RAP preparation and implementation process transparent.
+Several documents of RPF, RAP and the R&R policy in Uzbek and Russian languages must be introduced to public.
+The documents available in the public domain will include Entitlement Matrix and RAP (summary in local language) and the list of eligible PAPs for various R&R benefits.
 All documents will be kept in PIU of MoED.
 As per Access to Information Policy of the WB, all safeguard documents will also be available at the World Bank Portal.
 The MoED/PIU will be responsible for disclosure and information dissemination on community level including a community display, meetings, and consultations.

+d.
 Updating of Resettlement Policy Framework

-131. This Resettlement Policy Framework will be updated as and when changes or amendments to the applicable laws and policies are made and based on implementation experience and lessons learnt.
+133. This Resettlement Policy Framework will be updated as and when changes or amendments to the applicable laws and policies are made and based on implementation experience and lessons learnt.

+e.
 Management Information System (MIS)